gil-son/aws/english-us/AWSStorageGateway.md

 So if you wanted summarize the storage options on AWS, the block storage would be EBS or an EC2 instance store.

-The file store would be a network file system so Amazon EFS nnd object storage would be Amazon S3 or Glacier.
+The file store would be a network file system so Amazon EFS and object storage would be Amazon S3 or Glacier.

 <br/>